Companion (Doctor Who): History

 In the earliest episodes of Doctor Who, the dramatic structure of the programme's cast was rather different from the hero-and-sidekick pattern that emerged later.
 Initially, the character of the Doctor was unclear, with uncertain motives and abilities.
-The protagonists were schoolteachers Ian Chesterton and Barbara Wright, who provided the audience's point of view in stories set in Earth's history and on alien worlds.
+The primary protagonists were schoolteachers Ian Chesterton and Barbara Wright, who provided the audience's point of view in stories set in Earth's history and on alien worlds.
 Ian in particular served the role of the action hero.
 The fourth character was the Doctor's granddaughter, Susan, who (though initially presented as an "unearthly child") was intended as an identification figure for younger viewers.

-Carole Ann Ford, who played Susan Foreman, became unhappy with the lack of development for her character and chose to leave in its second series.
+Carole Ann Ford, who played Susan Foreman, became unhappy with the lack of development for her character and chose to leave in the show's second series.
 The character of Susan was married off to a freedom fighter and left behind to rebuild a Dalek-ravaged Earth.
 Doctor Who's producers replaced Susan with another young female character, Vicki.
 Similarly, when Ian and Barbara left, the "action hero" position was filled by astronaut Steven Taylor.
 This grouping of the Doctor, a young heroic male, and an attractive young female became the programme's pattern throughout the 1960s.

 When the programme changed to colour in 1970, its format changed: the Doctor was now Earth-bound and acquired a supporting cast by his affiliation with the paramilitary organisation United Nations Intelligence Taskforce (UNIT).
 The Third Doctor, more active and physical than his predecessors, made the role of the "action hero" male companion redundant.
-In the 1970 season, the Doctor was assisted by scientist Liz Shaw and Brigadier Lethbridge-Stewart, along with other UNIT personnel (such as Sergeant Benton).
+In the 1970 season, the Doctor was assisted by scientist Liz Shaw and Brigadier Lethbridge-Stewart, along with other UNIT personnel.
 The intellectual Shaw was replaced by Jo Grant in the following season, and as the programme returned to occasional adventures in outer space, the format shifted once more: while UNIT continued to provide a regular "home base" for Earth-bound stories, in stories on other planets, the Doctor and Jo became a two-person team with a close, personal bond.
-This pattern, the Doctor with a single female companion, became a template from which subsequent episodes of Doctor Who rarely diverged.
+This pattern, the Doctor with a single female companion, became a template from which subsequent eras of Doctor Who rarely diverged.